 Don’t punish the bad

 As frustrating as accidents can be, don’t get angry.
+Punishment doesn’t teach the learner what you want from them.
 The last thing you want to happen is for your toddler (or puppy) to become scared of going and/or becoming constipated.
 When your toddler makes an accident just say, “whoops that’s ok.
 Next time we can go to the toilet” or if you don’t think she finished, you can run her to the toilet and let her finish.
 I’ve also read somewhere not to change your child straight away, let them be wet and feel yuk in it, in the hope that’s enough for them to avoid the mistake next time.
 It’s a little gross if you ask me, but worth a try if you’re struggling.
 As mentioned, Harper had special Peppa pig undies when she started toilet training, so if she weed in them, we would say, “Ah oh, Peppa doesn’t like getting wet, let’s try keep Peppa dry next time.”
 And I really found that to help.
 She really wanted to keep Peppa dry.
 If your toddler cries and refuses to go to the toilet, just be positive and encouraging.
 Try not to get frustrated and angry.

 Disclaimer: Cooper and Kids will not be liable for anything that happens to you, your dog or children by following the advice and tips in this article.
 If you have real concerns or worries about your dog and/or safety of your children, please seek out a professional to come and assess the situation asap.